florianblume/6d-pat/README.md

 ## Requirements

 * OpenGL >= 3.0
+* Qt >= 5.14
+* OpenCV >= 4.5

 ## Setup

+You need to have Qt >= 5.14 and OpenCV >= 4.5 installed.
+You can do so this way for example (if you don't want to manually install Qt and build OpenCV):

+    sudo add-apt-repository -y ppa:beineri/opt-qt-5.14.2-focal
+    sudo apt-get update -qq
+    sudo apt-get -y install qt514-meta-minimal qt5143d qt514gamepad libopencv-de

+Either:
-1. Download the latest release from the releases page.
+* Download the latest release from the release page
-2. All needed libraries are included in the bundle.
-5. You should now be able to run the program directly.
+* Or use the Docker image

+Check out the [getting the program wiki page](https://github.com/florianblume/6d-pat/wiki/1.-Getting-the-Program) for more details.

 **Check out the wiki pages for other setups!**

 # Getting Started

-Check out the [wiki page](https://github.com/florianblume/6d-pat/wiki/Setting-up-the-Program) to see in detail how to set up the program.
+Check out the [program setup wiki page](https://github.com/florianblume/6d-pat/wiki/2.-Setting-up-the-Program) to see in detail how to set up the program.

 # Recovering Poses